t8ortot/sheets-discogs-tracker/README.md

 - **Notes**: This is where notes about the item can be manually entered.
 This is only for your own records and is not used by the script for any reason.

 ## Info Section
 The script will build an info section to the right of the [Collection](#collection).
 This section will show a summary of your collection, as well as expose certain settings that you can configure.
-Below is a description of what each row represents:
+You can hover over the row headers for a brief description of what each row is used for.
+Below are the same or more expanded descriptions for each row.
 ### Collection Summary
 - **Item Investment**: This is the sum of all values in the Price column.
 If prices are stored in detail, then this can represent the total amount of money spent on items before tax and shipping, otherwise, this value will be equal to Total Investment.
 - **Total Investment**: This is the sum of all values in the Total column.
 This can represent the total amount of money spent on items, including tax and shipping.